 The dean grants study rights for doctoral students based on a statement by a representative of the relevant study field.
 In addition to the evaluation of applicant’s eligibility for doctoral studies, applicant’s study and research plan and the available resources of the unit providing the supervision and courses for doctorate degrees are taken into account in the admission process.
 A primary supervisor and possible other supervisors are appointed to each student if their applications are successful.

 Results of the application round are announced in writing to all the applicants after the decisions have been made.
 The study right of the students who are accepted to the programme in the spring application period will begin on 1 August.
 The study right of the students who are accepted to the programme in the autumn application period will begin on 1 January.
 Students accepted to doctoral programme may register as attending doctoral students at the university from 1 August / 1 January.
-For information about the annual registration, please visit the section Studies.
+For information about the annual registration, please visit the section Registration in Jolla.

 Please note, that if you have been accepted to another Finnish university, you can accept only one doctoral study position.